marcelomatheusgauy/hippocampal_sequence_replay/only_sequence_cells/README.md

 aggregate_spike_statistics_over_time.jl and afferent_recurrent_neuron.jl are specific utility functions called when necessary.

 The load_scripts contain example codes the produce plots which look like some of the ones used in the paper.

-This still lacks the codes which include place cells.
-I will add those soon.

 In case of doubts please write to: marcelo.matheus@inf.ethz.ch